 - spices and citrus

 When you see so many notes and accords pushed inside one bottle, you assume that its a powerful scent, meant for certain occasions.
 That’s true to some extent, so be careful about how you wear this one.
 One fascinating thing is that the layers in Angel don’t overlap, they’re clearly distinct at each stage, with the base notes staying strong throughout.

-We love Angel, its reminds us of a coffee shop during the holidays!Its polarising as it is strong; for some Angel is unique, bold, daring with a sense of sophistication.
-For others, it is as too strong and aren’t comfortable wearing it out too often.
-For us, the notes of sandalwood, apricot, pineapple and melon stood out the most, with just a murmur of cocoa.
+We love Angel, it reminds us of a coffee shop during the holidays!It’s polarising as it is strong; for some Angel is unique, bold, daring with a sense of sophistication.
+For others, it is as too strong and isn’t comfortable wearing it out too often.
+For us, the notes of sandalwood, apricot, pineapple, and melon stood out the most, with just a murmur of cocoa.

 6) Christian Dior’s Dior Addict

 This daywear fragrance is largely vanilla mixed with mandarin and rose.
-At the same time, you will get hints of sandalwood, tonka bean, silk tree flower and orange blossom.
-Unlike the soft, sophisticated Dior scents, Dior Addict is strong at first but dives down to a beautiful vanilla afterwards.
+At the same time, you will get hints of sandalwood, tonka bean, silk tree flower, and orange blossom.
+Unlike the soft, sophisticated Dior scents, Dior Addict is strong at first but dives down to beautiful vanilla afterward.

 Yet it’s oriental with lots of floral notes and rich, sensual as it is light, full of energy and freedom.
-The top notes and mid notes consists of exotic Bulgarian roses, Night Queen Flowers,mulberry flowers, orange flowers and mandarin leaves.
-The base is more woody with vanilla, tonka bean and sandalwood.
+The top notes and mid notes consist of exotic Bulgarian roses, Night Queen Flowers, mulberry flowers, orange flowers, and mandarin leaves.
+The base is more woody with vanilla, tonka bean, and sandalwood.